 There’s a tradition in his family where all the guys take off for the mountains with a big group and do whatever men do in the mountains -mostly play quarter poker and tell the same stories year after year.

-When he told me that, I just laughed and smiled.
+When he told me that, I just smiled.
 Nobody was getting between this lady and her turkey holiday!